Nithyaganesh43/le-crown-interiors-backend/src/router/admin.md

 ## Admin Login

-Authenticate as an admin to access protected endpoints.
-On successful login, a secure `authToken` cookie is set in the browser.

 - **Endpoint:** `/auth/login`
 - **Method:** GET
-- **Description:** Authenticate as admin.
-Returns a JWT cookie if credentials are valid.
 - **Request Query Parameters:**
   - `username` (required, string): Admin username
   - `password` (required, string): Admin password